 Impact on Immigration

-This distinction is important for individuals seeking to clear their criminal history, as it can affect future job opportunities, housing applications, and other aspects of life.
+This distinction is essential for individuals seeking to clear their criminal history, as it can affect future job opportunities, housing applications, and other aspects of life.
 For more in-depth guidance on the process and requirements for sealing and expunging records in Florida, please visit our comprehensive Sealing & Expungement overview.

 Crimes Ineligible for Record Sealing Even With Adjudication Withheld